Spencily/Capstone-Music-Library/README.md

 -  **Clear Visual Hierarchy:** Use of consistent colours, typography, and spacing to guide users through the app's functionalities.

+Currently there is a slight delay when PDFs are loading which may impact the users experience, this will be improved in future developments.

 ### Wireframe Design

 I used a program called Balsamiq in order to create a wireframe to plan the main pages of my application.